I’ve been thinking a lot about hope this week. Especially how I tend to live without it.

 Do you know how tiring it is to always be disappointed?

-My Struggle With Perfectionism
+3 Problems With Perfectionism

 When I talked to Matt about this I told him I was surprised.
 I thought I’d left perfectionism behind.
 He said I probably did on some level, that this is just a different facet of it.